dbran1/Bezier/README.md

 # Bezier

-Bezier curves, but they, bounce?
+Bezier curves, made in p5.js using the lerp function.
+The also have some rather unique qualities to them.